 Causes of Carpal Tunnel Syndrome

-Carpal tunnel syndrome happens when the median nerve in your wrist gets squeezed.
-This pressure comes from a mix of risk factors like your body, job, and health.
+Carpal tunnel syndrome occurs when the median nerve in your wrist gets squeezed.
+This pressure comes from a mix of risk factors, such as your body, job, and health.
 Knowing these causes helps us understand why symptoms show up.

-• Injuries: Accidents that cause fractures, sprains, or swelling can make the tunnel narrower.
+- Injuries: Accidents that cause fractures, sprains, or swelling can narrow the tunnel.

-• Inflammation: Fluid retention (like during pregnancy) or arthritis can cause swelling in tissues.
+- Inflammation: Fluid retention (like during pregnancy) or arthritis can cause tissue swelling.

-Jobs that involve repetitive motions or long hours on the computer can also be risky.
-By avoiding these motions and dealing with health issues early, you can reduce pressure on the median nerve.
+Jobs that require repetitive movement or long hours on the computer can also be dangerous.
+Don’t delay seeking treatment for health issues; avoid these motions so the median nerve is under less pressure.
 This can help prevent symptoms from getting worse.

 Who Is at Risk?

 Women are twice as likely to get carpal tunnel syndrome as men.
-Jobs that require a lot of hand work or typing for long periods increase your risk.
-Certain Industries with Higher Incidence are more at risk:
+Jobs that require a lot of handwork or typing for long periods increase your risk.
+Specific Industries with Higher Incidence are more at risk:

 How Is Carpal Tunnel Syndrome Diagnosed?

 The first step is a Physical Examination.
-Your doctor will look at your hand and wrist for signs of carpal tunnel syndrome.
-They’ll check for numbness, tingling, or weakness by testing reflexes and muscle strength.
+Your doctor will review your wrist and hand for indications of carpal tunnel syndrome.
+They will test reflexes and muscle strength to check for numbness or weakness.

-Two common tests are Tinel’s sign and Phalen’s maneuver.
-Tinel’s sign involves tapping the median nerve to see if it causes sharp pain.
-Phalen’s maneuver is bending your wrist forward for 60 seconds to trigger symptoms.
+Two standard tests are Tinel’s sign and Phalen’s maneuver.
+Tapping the median nerve produces transient sharp pain, which is Tinel’s sign.
+To check for carpal tunnel syndrome, the Phalen maneuver involves bending the wrist forward for 60 seconds to trigger symptoms.

-• Nerve conduction studies: Measures how quickly nerves send signals through the wrist.
+- Nerve conduction studies: Measure how quickly nerves send signals through the wrist.

-• Electrodiagnostic tests: Evaluates muscle and nerve function to confirm damage.
+- Electrodiagnostic tests: Evaluate muscle and nerve function to confirm damage.

 Treatment Options for Carpal Tunnel Syndrome